Kombu (instrument): History

 In recent research found that the kombu resembles trumpets being used in ancient Ireland and felt this was evidence of a link between peoples in South India and those in Ireland, 2000 years ago.

 Description

-Modern kombu made out of bronze either in 'C' shape or 'S' shape.
+Modern kombu are made out of bronze either in a 'C' shape or 'S' shape.

 Usage

 It is one of the few instrumental temple art forms in which the melody instruments dominate.
 Even this is only partly true, as the C-shaped trumpet, the kombu is regarded as a rhythm instrument by its players, with the function of embellishing the beats of the drums.
 The kombu can only produce three notes (sa, pa, and higher sa).
 The genre is played by a group of kombu players (3, 5, 7, or 9), led by the kombu leader.
 Within a given tala (rhythmic cycle), the leader improvises kombu patterns on the spot to be repeated by the chorus players.